 extras: [...].
 Query analyzers can be refactored to be static checks (custom validation rules) or dynamic checks, made at runtime.
 The built-in analyzers have been refactored to run as validators.

 For a replacement, check out:

 This was built on middleware, which is not supported anymore.
-Stay tuned for a replacement.
+For a replacement, see Error Handling.

 The interpreter uses class-based schema definitions only, and never converts them to legacy GraphQL definition objects.
 Any custom definitions to GraphQL objects should be re-implemented on custom base classes.